As ruling UK Conservatives meet, businesses clamor for help

 “The way forward for our country is not to just pull the big lever marked uncontrolled immigration,” Johnson said Sunday.
 He said Britain was ending “a broken model of the U.K. economy that relied on low wages and low skills and chronic low productivity.”

 Some economists point out that more immigration does not automatically mean lower wages.
-And many Conservatives are worried about the impact on voters’ pocketbooks of a recently announced tax hike to fund health and social care, rising energy bills from a global surge in natural gas prices and a cut to welfare benefits for millions of people in Britain that kicks in this week.
+And, while the government insists wages are rising, many Conservatives are worried about the impact on voters’ pocketbooks of a new tax hike to fund health and social care, rising energy bills from a global surge in natural gas prices and a cut to welfare benefits for millions that kicks in this week.

+Government opponents staged protests in Manchester ahead of the four-day conference, which is being held under tight security.
+Police said five people were arrested Monday after a former Conservative leader, Iain Duncan Smith, was harangued and hit with a traffic cone outside the convention center.

+Police also were called to the conference hotel after a guest speaker said she was assaulted by a Conservative delegate.
+There were no arrests, but the party said the man accused of the assault had been expelled from the conference and suspended.

 Sunak, whose Treasury has spent billions in the last 18 months supporting workers and businesses as coronavirus lockdowns put the economy on ice, hinted more tax hikes might be coming, saying Britain needed to cut its ballooning debt.